amphp/amp/README.md

 print '++ Script end' .
 PHP_EOL;
 ```

-Callbacks registered on the Revolt event-loop are automatically run as coroutines and it's safe to suspend them.
-Apart from the event-loop API, `Amp\async()` can be used to start an independent call stack.
+Callbacks registered on the Revolt event-loop are automatically run as coroutines.
+It is safe to suspend within those
+callbacks.
+Apart from the event-loop API, `Amp\async()` can be used to start a coroutine (that is, a new fiber or an
+independent call stack).

 ```php
 <?php